Chugach Electric Board adopts new business philosophy

 Sustainability to formally guide cooperative decisions

-In an effort to emphasize sustainability in the operations of the member-owned cooperative, Chugach Electric Association's Board of Directors has formally adopted sustainability, also known as the Trip Bottom Line (TBL), as a business management philosophy.
+In an effort to emphasize sustainability in the operations of the member-owned cooperative, Chugach Electric Association's Board of Directors has formally adopted sustainability, also known as the Triple Bottom Line (TBL), as a business management philosophy.
 TBL is a method of evaluating a business's performance using economic, social, and environmental measures.

 The Chugach board adopted the resolution at its meeting on February 21.
 The resolution says, in part, "The Board of Directors adopts consideration of sustainability impacts in business decisions, to create greater business value and enhance the Association's position as a long-term viable organization for the benefits of its members and the community."